echo2echo/passwordGenerator/README.md

 # passwordGenerator

-This is a Perl CGI Script to generate a strong password...
+This is a Perl CGI Script to generate a randomized password...

 Passwords of 16 or more characters are recommended for security.
 This script supports up to 2048 characters.